A note for visitors coming via Chris Zeigler's grumpy comments in

 To be fair to Chris, he seems to taken a few moments to sit on the sculpture/bench for a chat with Oscar.
 Only to be scared in case: "that thing would begin with it beckoning our souls down into whatever pit of hell it slithered up from ..."

 So I guess Chris must have visited on a really bad day.
-When we've strolled from the National Gallery, to pay our respects to Oscar, he always seems smiling and relaxed — especially for someone who's been dead over 112 years.
-And though Maggi Hambling's metal tendrils do suggest some worm activity, and his hair is slightly dishevelled, will Chris Zeigler look any better in the next century?
+When we stroll across Trafalgar Square and past St Martin's Church to pay our respects, Oscar always seems smiling and relaxed — especially for someone who's been dead over a century.
+And though Maggi Hambling's metal tendrils suggest some worm activity, and his hair is slightly dishevelled, will Chris Zeigler look any better in the next century?

 Photo 23 March 2008.
 Londoners seem to have taken to Maggi Hambling's